EU to team up with South Korea in global 5G race

 European industry players such as Alcatel-Lucent, Deutsche Telekom, Telefonica and Orange, which are part of Europe's 5G Infrastructure Association, will work with South Korea's 5G Forum, she said.

-The EU said in December it would spend 700 million euros (559.49 million pounds)on 5G technology research over the next seven years, while companies in the telecoms sector would provide more than 3 billion euros.
+The EU said in December it would spend 700 million euros ($953 million) on 5G technology research over the next seven years, while companies in the telecoms sector would provide more than 3 billion euros.

 Chinese smartphone maker Huawei announced in November that it planned to invest $600 million in research into 5G, and expected the network to be ready for deployment by 2020.